IntCH/NatCH Brush Dale's Killer Cute (Molly)

 Molly is an excellent hunter with a beautiful, correct point for a Small Munsterlander.
 She is very steady on point and tends to hunt fairly closely and methodically.
 She is an excellent tracker of both furred and feathered game.
 Don't let Molly's calm, sweet demeanor fool you - she is extremely sharp on fur.
 There's nothing Molly enjoys more than taking on a raccoon.

 Molly lives in the house, as do all our dogs.
-In the home, Molly is extremely calm, sweet, unassuming, gentle, friendly and loving.
+In the home, Molly is extremely calm, sweet, unassuming, gentle, friendly, quiet and loving.
 She is a real pleasure to be with.
-Often she'll lie next to Michelle in bed, with her head in Michelle's lap.
+You could not ask for a nicer dog.
+She's very obedient and doesn't jump or lick.
+Even though Molly prefers to sleep on her dog bed, she'll often lie next to Michelle in bed for a while, with her head in Michelle's lap.
 She very much enjoys a belly rub.
 When you meet Molly, you'll have no clue what a relentless hunter she is.
-She has an on/off switch and if you want to see Molly turn on, just take her for a walk in the field.
+She has the typical Munster on/off switch in the house, but if you want to see Molly turn on, just take her for a walk in the field!

-Molly always got along very well with our Siamese cat, Cleo, and she gets along quite well with other dogs.
+Molly always got along very well with our Siamese cat, Cleo, and she gets along very well with other dogs.
 Once properly introduced, Molly is even OK with having other dogs come into our house.
+Molly's a lover, not a fighter.

 Molly was very easy to housebreak and obedience train.
 Although she's a very tough dog when it comes to things like hunting and killing racoons, she's needed only a soft touch in training.
 Negative reinforcement has never been needed.
 All of her training has been done using positive reinforcement techniques.

-Molly always has very small litters of just 2-3 puppies.
-Even though there aren't many to care for, Molly is an exceptionally attentive mother.
+Until her GG Litter, Molly only had very small litters of just 2-3 puppies.
+Even though there weren't many to care for, Molly was an exceptionally attentive mother.
+With her GG Litter of six puppies, she was no different.
+Michelle had to give her food and water in the box for the first few days, because Molly wouldn't get out unless her bladder was ready to burst.
 She spends all her time with her puppies, even when they are old enough to do without her.
 Whenever we've kept one of her puppies longer than the usual 10-12 weeks, Molly continues to dote over the puppy and will play and sleep with him/her.